BruceDe1uxe/Bots/README.md

-This telegram bot was created on Google colab so its look like .txt file, but it kind and almost smart interlocutor.
+This telegram bot was created on Google colab so its looks like .txt file, but it kind and almost smart interlocutor.